 Ease of Use

 As the name suggests, the ease of use evaluation looks at the features and performance of the pans under review, and how, as a whole, they impact the user experience.
 Specifically, we delve into the difficulty of cleaning, pan dimensions, weight, whether it comes with a lid, and the number of plies of nonstick coatings.
 The last item on this list speaks to the pan's durability as all nonstick coatings wear and fail in time.
-While all the pans have appealing ease of use features, none more so than the Tramontine.
-From the removable rubber panhandle to its light weight, to the diameter and the sidewall angle, this pan is just lovely to use.
+While all the pans have appealing ease of use features, none more so than the Tramontina.
+Thanks to its light weight, removable rubber panhandle, its diameter, and the sidewall angle, this pan is just lovely to use.

 While the Tramontina has three nonstick coatings, the Scanpan boasts five plies, making it arguably the most durable and easiest to use for the most extended period.
 For those looking for more real estate than these pans offer, both the Calphalon and the All-Clad have over 113 square inches of cooking area and come standard with glass lids — a definite boon if you're looking to simmer with a pan.

 This review provides a complete analysis of nonstick pans.
 Our hands-on tests use three recipes that are greatly benefited by the prevention of adhesion between the food and cooking surface.
 These are country omelets, buttermilk pancakes, and seared tuna steaks.
 After cooking dozens of these courses, we can definitively say which pans performed best and why.
-The above analysis is curated to make direct comparisons possible to make your next nonstick frying pan selection with ease and accuracy.
-With that in mind, here's to showy pan tosses, perfectly fried eggs, and the satisfaction of a good meal.
+The above analysis is curated to make direct comparisons as easy as possible so that one can make their next nonstick frying pan selection with ease and accuracy.
+With that in mind, here's to showy pan tosses, perfectly fried eggs, and the satisfaction of a good home-cooked meal.
 Bon appétit.

 — Nick Miley